-Research shows that the most effective way to overcome anxiety disorder is with the combination of good self-help information and anxiety therapy, coaching, or counseling, especially by professionally trained therapists who have struggled with, and have successfully overcome, anxiety disorder themselves.
+Research shows that the most effective way to overcome anxiety disorder is with the combination of good self-help information and therapy, especially therapy delivered by professionally trained therapists who have struggled with and have successfully overcome anxiety disorder themselves.
 Our personal and professional experiences with anxiety disorder agree with this research.

-Anxiety occurs when we behave in an apprehensive manner.
-Anxiety disorder occurs when overly apprehensive behavior interferes with a normal lifestyle.
+Anxiety occurs when we behave apprehensively.
+Anxiety disorder occurs when apprehensive behavior interferes with a normal lifestyle.

 Apprehensive: anxious, worried, uneasy, concerned, nervous, agitated, afraid, scared, frightened, fearful

 Behavior: the ways we think and/or act

 Therefore, anxiety disorder is not caused by a chemical imbalance in the brain, a biological problem with the brain, or by genes.
 Anxiety disorder is caused by unhealthy behaviors—the ways we think and act in overly apprehensive, and therefore, anxious ways.

 To eliminate anxiety disorder, we need to identify and address the factors that result in overly apprehensive behavior.
 We call these factors the underlying factors of anxiety disorder.

 The underlying factors of anxiety disorder are: the behaviors, situations, and circumstances that motivate apprehensiveness.